IPL-UV/simpleR/XGB/README.md

   - For Linux it should work without problems.
   - For Macs, you will need the gcc47 port, "sudo port install gcc47".
+  - We didn't try for Windows, but according to the author, it should work with Windows 7.
-  - There is no support for Windows yet.
-We didn't manage to compile the code, either for Windows or Macs.
+  - We didn't manage to compile the code for Windows or Macs, and didn't try for Linux.

 Citations: